 After update is successfully completed, you can delete update script and its directory (or keep it for date reference).

-From version 1.1, script switched from 7z to The Unarchiver (command-line version).
-On Debian-based systems, you can install it with:
+On Debian-based systems, you can install them with:

-Other than that, it needs Python 2.7.x or later version of Python 2.
+Other than that, it needs Python 2.7.x or later version of Python 2 and progressbar library (python-progressbar package on Debian-based systems).

 - Initial public release